terraform-aws-modules/terraform-aws-lambda/README.md

 ## FAQ

 Q1: Why deployment package not recreating every time I change something?
+Or why deployment package is being recreated every time but content has not been changed?

-A1: There can be tons of reasons.
-The most likely is that changes has happened inside of dependency which is not used in calculating content hash.
-You can force it by setting value of `hash_extra` or to delete previously built package locally.
+A1: There can be several reasons related to concurrent executions, or to content hash.
+Sometimes, changes has happened inside of dependency which is not used in calculating content hash.
+Or multiple packages are creating at the same time from the same sources.
+You can force it by setting value of `hash_extra` to distinct values.

 Q2: How to force recreate deployment package?